 The robbers then killed both of them, drove their car to a remote field, and set their van on fire with the bodies inside.
 We passed along that same stretch of road a few months before them.

-I can think of no reason why I would ever tell someone not to drive at night in the States (except for weather), but driving at night through the state of Sinaloa (one of the most dangerous) as the Australians did was just reckless.
+I can think of no reason why I would ever tell someone not to drive at night in the States (except for the weather), but driving at night through the state of Sinaloa (one of Mexico’s most dangerous) as the Australians did was just reckless.

 We can’t pretend that driving in the USA is more dangerous than Latin America, or some people may get lulled into a false sense of security, which is what I fear happened to the Australians.